Abandoned & Little-Known Airfields:

 The field was subsequently developed into a residential neighborhood.”

-According to Jeff Wilkinson, the hangar that Curtiss-Wright Company had built at the field in 1928
+According to Jeff Wilkinson, the hangar built at the field in 1928 by Curtiss-Wright Company

-was, in 1960, converted into first a shopping center & then a church."
+was in 1960 converted into a shopping center & then a church.

 According to Christopher Crook, a car dealership occupies the southeast portion of the former airport site.